top of page

 Military dog Puppies

-“My favorite things were speaking with the additive manufacturing specialists and the nostalgia of the F18 display”
+“My favorite parts were speaking with the additive manufacturing specialists and feeling nostalgic during the F18 display.”

 Pyrotechnics